 Tahr “Hemitragus jemlahicus” like all New Zealand’s other big game animals were introduced into this country.
 Tahr were liberated in 1904 in the Mount Cook region of the South Island from Woburn Park in England.

-Cabin based Private land hunts: Private lands hunts do come with a trophy fee but have the advantage of a cabin instead of a alpine tent.
-Four wheel drive vehicle access so no helicopter costs.
+Cabin based Private land hunts: Private lands hunts do come with a trophy fee but have the advantage of a cabin instead of an alpine tent.
+Four-wheel drive vehicle access so no helicopter costs.
 Good animal numbers with a lot less hunting pressure which greatly improves you success rate.

 Helicopter drop off pick up day hunts: this is not a heli hunt ..rather the hunter and guide are dropped off in prime country for the day and picked up again in the late evening.
 For hunters short of time this is sometimes your only option to obtain a fair chase trophy.